bc913/opengl_notes/doc/Objects.md

 - Also stores the format of the vertex data.
 - Does `NOT` copy, freeze or store the contents of the referenced buffers so if you change the data in the buffers referenced by an existing `VAO`, those changes will be seen by the users of that `VAO`.
 - VAO(s) can `NOT` be shared between OpenGL contexts.
+- VAOs are responsible to report its layout to the shaders for rendering.
+Its layout defined by VBO which consists of the vertex attributes.

+### The relationship between VAO and VBO
+Since VAO is a client side functionality, it provides a great advantage for flexibility and dynamic control.
+However, it has performance penalty.
+Thankfully, this can be overcome by using VBO(s) which provides access to the server (VRAM) storage.

+Best of both worlds are achieved by using VBO and VAO together:
+> The vertex data is stored in `VRAM` (fast) but also can be controlled (reading/updating) from the client side.

 ### How does this work?
 Until now, we've only discussed about the theory and let's bring some pieces together.
 There are several ways to implement this.